Note

 Overview#

-This notebook demonstrates how to calculate pathogen removal efficiency in groundwater treatment systems using log-removal analysis.
-Understanding pathogen removal is crucial for safe drinking water production from riverbank filtration and managed aquifer recharge systems.
+This notebook demonstrates how to calculate pathogen removal efficiency in bank filtration systems using log-removal analysis.
+River water infiltrates through riverbank sediments, where pathogens are removed through biological decay (inactivation) and physical straining (attachment).

 Key Concepts#

-Log-removal: Logarithmic scale for pathogen reduction
+Log-removal: Logarithmic scale for pathogen reduction (1 log = 90%, 2 log = 99%, 3 log = 99.9%)

 Background Reading#